PraveenJP/fonic-backend/README.md

 __Technologies i have used__

-1.Node
+1. Node
-2.Mongo DB
+2. Mongo DB
-3.Mongoose
+3. Mongoose
-4.Express JS
+4. Express JS

 If you like to clone this project use the below comment,